Ahmed27Mohamed/CineVerse-Movie-App-KMP/README.md

 # 🤖 AI Assistant

-The CineNova AI Assistant is designed to provide:
+The CineVerse AI Assistant is designed to provide:

 * Smart recommendations.
 * Movie discussions.